ranja-sarkar/GD/logit/readme.md

 <img width="305" alt="11" src="https://github.com/user-attachments/assets/12aab6df-8e98-43cf-b369-af154af8c350" />

 The non-linear transformation might make us think logistic regression is a non-linear model.
 However, the linearity does not lie in the probability output but in how the model constructs its decision boundary (the log-odds that is).
+The odds ratio is basically clarifying how likely the numerator is - to happen relative to not happening.

 <img width="374" alt="22" src="https://github.com/user-attachments/assets/5973b25f-ce10-4833-9d7c-e764ac9d2e77" />